Missouri vs. Vanderbilt College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Missouri has combined with its opponents to put up more than 63 points in five of seven games this season.
+- Missouri and its opponents have gone over the current 62.5-point total in five of seven games (71.4%) this season.

-- Vanderbilt's games have gone over 63 points in just one opportunity this season.
+- Vanderbilt and its opponents have combined to score more than 62.5 points in one game this season.

-- The combined points per game average of the two teams, 47.7, is 15.3 points fewer than Saturday's over/under.
+- Saturday's over/under is 14.8 points higher than the combined 47.7 PPG average of the two teams.

-- The 72.5 points per game these two squads have allowed their opponents to score this season are 9.5 more than the 63 over/under in this contest.
+- These two squads surrender a combined 72.5 points per game, 10 more than this contest's over/under.

 Missouri Stats and Trends

-- The Tigers have yet to cover the spread this season when favored by 16 points or more.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 16.5 points or more.

-- Missouri's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).
+- Missouri's games this year have hit the over on five of seven set point totals (71.4%).

-- The Tigers score 34.4 points per game, comparable to the 35.4 per matchup the Commodores give up.
+- This year, the Tigers score just one fewer point per game (34.4) than the Commodores allow (35.4).

-- Missouri is 0-2 against the spread and 2-0 overall in games when it records more than 35.4 points.
+- When Missouri puts up more than 35.4 points, it is 0-2 against the spread and 2-0 overall.

-- This year, the Tigers have seven turnovers, five fewer than the Commodores have takeaways (12).
+- The Tigers have turned the ball over seven times this season, five fewer than the Commodores have forced (12).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook .